oracle/node-oracledb/doc/api.md

 user is.
 This can, for example, be used by Oracle [Virtual Private Database][11] policies to automatically restrict data access by that user.

-Applications should set the properties because they can greatly help to identify and resolve unnecessary database resource usage, or improper access.

 The attributes are set on a [connection](#propdbconclass) object and sent to the database on the next [round-trip](#roundtrips) from